cdklabs/awscdk-asset-kubectl/CONTRIBUTING.md

 8. Run `yarn build` to ensure everything builds correctly.
 9. Commit to your fork and submit a pull request to the repository, _ensuring that you are targeting the correct `kubectl-vY/main` branch_.
 10. A maintainer will review your contribution from there!
 11. ⚠️ **IMPORTANT FOR THE MAINTAINER** ⚠️ The maintainer should go into the repository settings and update the default branch to this new, latest version that has just been merged in.
-This is because GitHub only runs actions on default branches, and we want to ensure dependencies are updated in the latest version + the previous X versions.
+This is because GitHub only runs actions on default branches, and we want to ensure dependencies are updated in the latest version + the previous 3 versions.

 ## Backporting changes to branches with different Kubectl versions
 This repository consists of multiple branches, with each branch corresponding to a specific Kubectl version.